 This level introduces red-hatted gnomes, which stand in the center of the screen.
 Throw the ball above them to proceed.

 With three small red-hatted gnomes matching up and down across your path, this level is a bit harder than the previous one, but it's fairly easy to throw the ball through the center when the gnomes have stepped away.

 As it can be somewhat difficult to get the angle on this shot just right, you're unlikely to clear this level on your first ball.
-Aim as seen in the screenshot, and with a little practice you shouldn't have too much trouble.
+Aim for directly halfway between the last red gnomes (thanks to chuckie001 for this tip!), and with a little practice you shouldn't have too much trouble.

 Wait until the you have a clear shot between the two groups of marching gnomes, and throw the ball.
 This is far more likely to make it through than if you tried to throw it while the two groups were both on the same side of the screen.